How to say “today” in japanese

 Below are the new words used in the example sentence.

 This is a typical usage of “kyou”.
-In this example, it works as a noun to mean ‘today’ in Japanese.
-“Today” in the translation works as an adverb, though.
+In this example, it works as an adverb to say “today” in Japanese.

 Definition and meaning of “honjitsu”